smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 ``CalculateTaxes`` which uses the abstract ``GetTaxesMultiplier`` method.
 This classes inheriting from ``TaxesCalculatorBase`` must implement the required methods and can do so however they like.
-To prevent the hierarchy from growing out of hand you can optionally mark the child classes as ``sealed``.
+To prevent the hierarchy from growing out of hand, you can optionally mark the child classes as ``sealed``.

 Another usage of base classes is implementing common or optional functions.
 I used this recently to make optionally implementing part of an API easier.
 The class